JPLMLIA/vercye_ops/vercye_ops/lai/README.md

 ### 0_build_library.py

 This script takes a single `shp` file of region-defining polygons and exports each one to a `geojson` for future reference.
-It is currently Ukraine-specific.
+The shapefile attribute data must contain a column for the administrative division name (region) called "admin_name".
+The file is only allowed to contain entries that specify geometries for this administrative level.
+You can also use the `prepare_shapefile.py` script in the `apsim` directory to preprocess your shapefile to follow these conventions.
+If using the script, ensure you use the newly created file from the script in the following steps.
+We recommend to additionally manually ensure that your shapefile does not mix entries from different administrative levels.

 ```
 $ python 0_build_library.py --help